qdm12/reprint/README.md

 Unlike most libraries out there, this one deep copies by assigning new pointers to all data structures nested in a given object, hence doing it **THE RIGHT WAY :tm:**

-It works with:

-- slices
-- maps
-- pointers
+It works with slices, arrays, maps, pointers, nested pointers, nils, structs (with unexported fields too), functions  and channels

+*Limits*:

-- nested pointers
+- Functions pointers are not changed but that's by design
-- structs (even with unexported fields)
-- arrays
-- functions (cannot change the pointer though)
-- channels (does not deep copy elements IN the channel for now)
+- Channels buffered elements are not deep copied

-## Setup
+## Usage

 ```sh
 go get -u github.com/qdm12/reprint
 ```

-## Usage

 ```go
 package main